-Because it is a direct precursor to serotonin, precaution should be taken when combining 5-HTP with other drugs, supplements, herbs and stimulants known to effect the serotonergic system.
-This includes antidepressant medications (including SSRI’s and MAOI’s), recreational drugs that act on the serotonin system and supplements like St. Johns wort, which exhibits SSRI-like properties.
+Because it is a direct precursor to serotonin, precaution should be taken when combining 5-HTP with other drugs, supplements, herbs and stimulants known to affect the serotonergic system.
+This includes antidepressant medications (including SSRIs and MAOIs), recreational drugs that act on the serotonin system and supplements like St. John’s wort, which exhibits SSRI-like properties.
 Combinations can lead to too much serotonin in the brain or serotonin toxicity, also called serotonin syndrome.

-The effects of alcohol on the brain are complex, but it mainly effects the GABAminergic system.
-Alcohol binds to GABA receptors and acts on the same receptors as drugs such as barbiturates and benzodiazepines.
+The effects of alcohol on the brain are complex, but it mainly affects the GABAminergic system.
+Alcohol binds to GABA receptors and acts on the same receptors as drugs such as barbiturates and benzodiazepines, like Valium.
 Alcohol also binds to acetylcholine and serotonin receptors and is also known to inhibit the breakdown of dopamine.

 The serotonergic system can profoundly affect both alcohol consumption and alcohol withdrawal.
-Several studies have investigated the relationship between alcohol consumption and serotonin transmission and support the theory that alcohol consumption increases for people who have low serotonin levels or decreased serotonin activity.
+Several studies have investigated the relationship between alcohol consumption and serotonin transmission.
+They support the theory that alcohol consumption increases for people who have low serotonin levels or decreased serotonin activity.

 Heavy alcohol consumption initially triggers increased serotonin secretion in the brain.
 This promotes the feelings of euphoria and buzz that drinkers enjoy.
-As the blood alcohol concentration increases, it begins to act as a depressant in the central nervous system shifting from a sharp fall in serotonin release to increased GABA activity.
+As the blood alcohol concentration increases, it begins to act as a depressant in the central nervous system shifting to a sharp fall in serotonin release and an increase in GABA activity.